 - Store your supplies like a stapler, tape, glue stick, etc in one or 2 baskets so they're easy to find but you don't waste time organizing them.

-Guidelines for Using Your Home Office Effectively
+Using Your Home Office Effectively

 Hope you want to learn more home office efficiency tips from Kerri Sall.
 Guidelines for Using Your Home Office Effectively coming soon and here's a sneak preview: